JLSteenwyk/PhyKIT/docs/usage/index.rst

 This function prints out two values, the plain RF value and the normalized RF value, which are separated by a tab.
 Normalized RF values are calculated by taking the plain RF value and dividing it by 2(n-3) where n is the number of tips in the phylogeny.
+Prior to calculating an RF value, PhyKIT will first determine the number of shared tips between the two input phylogenies and prune them to a common set of tips.
+Thus, users can input trees with different topologies and infer an RF value among subtrees with shared tips.

 PhyKIT will print out
 col 1; the plain RF distance and